shap0011/cst8918-w25-a01-weather/README.md

 ### Working with Kubernetes Locally

-- enable Kubernetes in Docker Desktop
+- enable Kubernetes in Docker Desktop *DONE*
 - [install kubectl](https://kubernetes.io/docs/tasks/tools/) (kubernetes CLI)

 Add a new folder to the project where we can put all of the kubernetes related code, called `k8s`.

-Make sure that kubectl is talking to Docker Desktop
+Make sure that kubectl is talking to Docker Desktop *DONE*

 ```sh
 kubectl config use-context docker-desktop